 1710 Sullivan Drive, Bogalusa, LA 70427

-Louisiana’s vocational technical education system originally began as "trade schools" in the thirties and has evolved to vocational schools, vocational technical schools, vocational technical institutes, and at present, technical colleges.
-This revolution is the result of a redesigned curriculum which blends technical education and applied academics ultimately leading to a certificate, diploma, and/or the associate of applied science degree, the credential of preference by many business, industry, and labor interests.
+Louisiana’s vocational-technical education system originally began as "trade schools" in the thirties and has evolved to vocational schools, vocational-technical schools, vocational-technical institutes, and at present, technical colleges.
+This revolution is the result of a redesigned curriculum that blends technical education and applied academics ultimately leading to a certificate, diploma, and/or the associate of applied science degree, the credential of preference by many business, industry, and labor interests.
 In 1995 the Board of Elementary and Secondary Education established a technical college system comprised of one technical college with forty-two (42) campuses which offers sixty-six (66) full-time training programs to approximately 50,000 students.
 The name change to Northshore Technical College reflected the blending of technical and applied academic education.